 Terms and Notes

-The white paper is nearing the final draft for submission this spring.
-It is anticipated to be published by late fall of this year.
-The white paper may still under go minor alterations and/or corrections.
-Your interest in this solution and this web site is appreciated, likewise your patience.
-In the interim, please download the software to verify the claim of solving P NP.
+The white paper is ready to be published.
+Your interest in this solution and this web site is appreciated.
+Please download the software to verify the claim of solving P NP.